Sweet Potato Breakfast Bowl

 - Preheat the oven to 400 degrees Fahrenheit.

-- Wash the potatoes using a veggie brush and add to a baking tray lined with parchment paper, a silicone baking mat, or aluminum foil.
+- Wash the potatoes using a veggie brush and place on a baking sheet with foil.

 - Bake for about 45-60 minutes or until easily pierced with a fork.*